Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Methodology

 Jumping motion poses unique modeling challenges due to its hybrid dynamical nature.
-This study considers two types of jumping: the synchronized and the froggy jumps.
+This study considers two types of jumping: the pronking and the froggy jumps.

-In the synchronized jump, the robot launches and lands with full limb contact simultaneously.
+In the pronking jump, the robot launches and lands with full limb contact simultaneously.
 This motion consists of two dominant phases: (1) a contact phase, where all legs remain grounded during takeoff and landing, and (2) a flight phase, where the robot is entirely airborne.
 Conversely, the froggy jump consists of an initial phase where all legs are grounded, followed by a transition phase where only the rear legs remain in contact with the ground, and then progressing to a flight phase.

-To effectively model the hybrid jumping dynamics, we propose a structured training methodology (Fig.~\ref{fig:training_algorithm}) that combines transfer learning principles~\citep{torrey2010transfer} with phase-specific optimization.
+To effectively model the hybrid dynamics, we propose a structured training methodology (Fig.~\ref{fig:training_algorithm}) that combines transfer learning principles~\citep{torrey2010transfer} with phase-specific optimization.
 First, we train the encoder and decoder statically on reconstructing the configurations of the full contact phase by minimizing the $\mathcal{L}_\mathrm{recon}$ loss.
-Then, the encoder weights are frozen, and the decoder is trained on all motion phases, including the flight phase, still minimizing $\mathcal{L}_\mathrm{recon}$.
-Finally, with the encoder and decoder weights fixed, we train the symbolic dynamics for each motion phase (contact, partial contact, and flight) by minimizing the $\mathcal{L}_\mathrm{SINDy}$ and $\mathcal{L}_\mathrm{reg}$ loss terms, efficiently capturing the hybrid nature of the jumping dynamics.

-This training methodology ensures that the final model is physically coherent and can accurately reconstruct the robot's motion across different phases.
-By leveraging transfer learning, we create robust models that effectively capture hybrid dynamics, enhance interpretability, and seamlessly handle complex, phase-dependent behaviors.
+Then, the encoder weights are frozen, and the decoder is trained on all motion phases, including the flight phase, while still minimizing $\mathcal{L}_\mathrm{recon}$.
+Finally, with the encoder and decoder weights fixed, we train the symbolic dynamics for each motion phase (contact, partial contact, and flight) by minimizing the $\mathcal{L}_\mathrm{SINDy}$ and $\mathcal{L}_\mathrm{reg}$ loss terms.
+In this way, the final model is physically coherent and can accurately reconstruct the robot's motion across different phases.